NovanceModding/SkillIssue/README.md

 # SkillIssue
-a Skill tree plug-in for Minecraft Java Servers
+a Skill tree plug-in for PaperMC Servers